Talktotheo/shopkpi/replit.md

   - Created beautiful Hootsuite-inspired landing page design
   - Enhanced mobile optimization with responsive design improvements
   - Added mobile-specific meta tags and touch optimizations
+  - Updated hero text to "See the numbers, find the friction, print more profit."

 ## User Preferences